nlara6156/CPE487/README.md

                     nx_state <= BALL_COLL;
              END IF;
 ```
+- This condition puts the balls in play if they are not.
+- Repeated 13 times for each individual ball.
 ```
 WHEN ENTER_GAME => -- state to ensure balls are put into play
              IF start_game = '0' THEN